SubhagSharma/SubhagSharma.github.io/content/about.md

 * **GATE CS 2025:** Secured **All India Rank 911** (Top ~0.5% of 1.7L candidates)
 * **HackDefy:** 1st Place in Cybersecurity Hackathon (Govt of J&K)
 * **AgriThon:** 2nd Place in Agriculture Innovation Hackathon
+* **Distinction:** For best performance in Academic, Co-Curricular and Extra Curricular Activities during undergraduate degree

 ### 🤝 Social & Volunteering
 When I am not training models, I volunteer with the **National Social Service (NSS)** or organize technical conferences to foster research communities.
 I also served as a **ML Co-Lead** for local **GDSC** chapter at SMVDU during my bachelor's degree.